Black Friday 2020: TV deals at Target

 If you have been staying in due to COVID-19-related concerns, no doubt the TV has become the centerpiece of your home.
 Whether you've been exclusively watching the news or binging on the best movies of 2020, now might be a good time to think about upgrading your screen.

-Black Friday is only two days away, but retailers have already started offering deals on smart TVs.
+Black Friday is only a day away, but retailers have already started offering deals on smart TVs.
 Target's Black Friday deals are going on now in-store and online and include some steep TV discounts on big names such as LG and Sony.
 So before you start binge-watching Christmas movies, check out these five TVs that are part of Target's Black Friday promotion.

 Hisense 55" 4K UHD TV